 We take for granted that pilots methodically check each function of their planes before a flight.
-Writing a novel is equally complex.
+Writing a book readers will love is equally complex.
 The free checklists for writers are brief and to the point, designed to help you analyze and improve your work.
 The examples show how to apply the techniques to your writing.

 Improve Your Writing with Checklists